-Here are over fifty gingerbread decoration ideas to inspire you this holiday season.
+Here are gingerbread house decoration ideas to inspire you this holiday season.

 This traditional style gingerbread house is what anyone would envision when thinking about decorating a gingerbread house during the holidays.
 The whimsical colors of the gumdrops and hard candies are eye-catching and fun.
 The perfectly squishy looking trees and wreath above the door bring out the holiday-feel and also looks delicious!
 Our favorite is the use of the white frosting for the beautifully sheeted snow on top of the house.

 This modern chocolate gingerbread house looks too delicious not to eat!
 The use of the milk chocolate and white chocolate Kit Kat bars creating a checkered foundation for the walls makes for a unique gingerbread house look.
 The chocolate creates a look of a roof that is lightly dusted in the snow is smart as you won’t need to use too much frosting for this one.
 The red and green from the wreath adds a beautiful pop of color and hints at which season this is for.